raoconnor/raoconnor.github.io/_posts/2025-11-28-If-not-VMware-Window-DB-License-Costs.md

 ## The FinOps Perspective

-Public clouds make deploying databases and services incredibly easy.
-However, if teams fail to plan for licensing costs, expenses can **double, triple, quadruple—or in the worst case, be nearly six times higher** than the BYOL option.
+Public clouds make deploying databases and services incredibly easy, if those who deploy such service are not cost aware or understand the alternatives, the choices they make can **double, triple, quadruple—or in the worst case, be nearly six times higher** than the BYOL option.

 ---